-Outcomes and costs of supplemental screening for women at high risk of breast cancer (5-year risk of 5%) are presented in Table 19 on the following page.
+Outcomes and costs of supplemental screening for women at high risk of breast cancer (5-year risk of 5%) are presented in Table 25 below.
 Greater than 10% of women would undergo a biopsy after screening with mammography or HHUS.
-The incremental rate of biopsy for

-HHUS would be nearly four times that of DBT in high-risk women (71.8 vs. 20.7 per 1,000 women screened).
+The incremental rate of biopsy for HHUS would be nearly four times that of DBT in high-risk women (71.8 vs. 20.7 per 1,000 women screened).

-Table 19: Clinical outcomes and costs of supplemental screening in California in women at high overall breast cancer risk with dense breast tissue and negative mammography: vs. digital mammography alone.
+Table 25: Clinical outcomes and costs of supplemental screening in New England in women at high overall breast cancer risk with dense breast tissue and negative mammography: vs. digital mammography alone.